friendtm/is-apiproject/README.md

 ---

 ### 🐍 Python Clients
 All APIs have a console-based Python client.
-Make sure the services are running and accessible via the IP and ports provided above.

 ---